-RAPIDS automatically mails a DFA-FS-12 to the 24-month AG's in the 11th month.
-It must be returned by the 1st business day of the 12th month.
+The data system automatically mails a DFA-FS-12 to the 24-month AG's.
+The form is mailed by the 25th day of the 11th month.
+It must be returned by the 10th day of the 12th month.
 The Worker must check the form after it is returned to determine if any changes are necessary.
 Changes reported on the DFA-FS-12 are treated as changes reported during the certification period, not as changes reported during the completion of a redetermination, i.e., all adverse actions require advance notice.